MathVerg/WriteUp/FCSC2024/Readme.md

 - Score: 15068 pts
 - Rank in division: 1st
 - Rank overall: 3rd
-- Outstanding fact: got 1st in the senior division, was subsequently selected for ECSC Team France
+- Outstanding fact: got 1st in the senior division, was subsequently selected for ECSC Team France and chosen as capitain

 ## Write-ups